RJKAZ/Zatana/README.md

 Another failure -

 I set up an event listener to listen to the clicks from two buttons.
 Console log works, but only one color or the other works.
 I had this problem with other attempts.
 Back to the drawing board.

+lol...and I got it....the whole class name nightmare is figured out.
+Now to jazz the CSS a whole hell of a lot more.